-- 12.5.1 Existing Conditions.
+12.5.1 Existing Conditions.
 Report existing paint conditions and all preservation work performed as required by reference (g).
 This report and all preservation in-process Quality Assurance and Quality Control documentation are considered URO MRC Objective Quality Evidence.
-Submarine as-arrived coating inspection requirements are per reference (g) Attachment 7. - 12.5.2 As Arrived Conditions.
-Report as-arrived coating inspections on Submarine Tanks, Voids, Free floods, Sail, Superstructure, and Interior Miscellaneous Inspection Worksheet, reference (g) Form 1, or Submarine Underwater Hull Inspection Worksheet (3.0 Form 2) electronically using the Corrosion Control Information Management System (CCIMS) database located at the following web address: https://ccims.dc3n.navy.mil or as a legible hard copy to SUPSHIP.
-Sample copies of preservation data forms and information on reporting requirements are provided in Section 8 of reference (h).
-Preservation feedback must be submitted for validation by e-mail notification to preservation.SUBMEPP.ftc@navy.mil at the time the URO MRC report is due.
-This feedback is considered URO MRC 003 Objective Quality Evidence. - 12.5.3 SSN 21 and SSN 774 Class Submarines.
+Submarine as-arrived coating inspection requirements are per reference (g) Attachment 7.

+12.5.2 As Arrived Conditions.
+Report as-arrived coating inspections on Submarine Tanks, Voids, Free floods, Sail, Superstructure, and Interior Miscellaneous Inspection Worksheet, reference (g) Form 1, or Submarine Underwater Hull Inspection Worksheet (3.0 Form 2) electronically using the Preservation Feedback Tool (coordinated by SUBMEPP Code 1873) or a legible hard copy to SUPSHIP.
+Sample copies of preservation data forms and information on reporting requirements are provided in reference (g), Section 8.
+Preservation feedback must be submitted for validation using the Preservation Feedback Tool at the time the URO MRC report is due.
+This feedback is considered URO MRC 003 Objective Quality Evidence.

+12.5.3 SSN 21 and SSN 774 Class Submarines.
 For SSN 21 and SSN 774 Class submarines, excessive use of mechanical tools (grinders, sanders, chippers, abrasive blasting, etc.) must be minimized to avoid metal loss due to lack of corrosion allowance.
 Overly aggressive blasting which causes metal thickness loss over the amount required for surface profile should be avoided.
 Any areas of potential metal loss by corrosion or mechanical means must be investigated per URO MRC 003.
 Mold-In-Place or Special Hull Treatment removal must be accomplished only by water jetting.
 Removal by mechanical means is not allowed.